-It is important that the plastic sheet is of the right size; too small and the activity will be impossible to complete and if it is too large, it would be too easy.
+It is important that the plastic sheet is of the right size; if too small the activity will be impossible to complete and if it is too large, it will be too easy.

 - If it is a large group, you can get each team to go in turns and time them.
 The team that can complete the task fastest wins.

 - If the team completes the task easily, introduce a time limit.